eda-labs/vscode-eda/README.md

   - `none` = no color highlighting
 - **`vscode-eda.edaTargets`**
   Map EDA API URLs to optional Kubernetes contexts and credentials.
 Each value may be a simple context string or an object.
 Use `skipTlsVerify: true` to bypass TLS certificate validation for a specific target.
 You can also set `EDA_SKIP_TLS_VERIFY=true` to disable TLS verification for all targets:
+  The optional `coreNamespace` property sets the EDA Core namespace for a target and defaults to `eda-system`.

   ```jsonc
   {